2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 This much more advanced question can be considered from the creation of your community.

-If you aspire to **develop a united, involved community full of motivated bitcoiners** who wish to educate and orange-pill as many people around you as possible, then you will need:
+If you aspire to **develop a united, involved community full of motivated Bitcoiners** who wish to educate and orange-pill as many people around you as possible, then you will need:

-- on the one hand, **approaching existing communities**, to access a more substantial set of information, have access to a multitude of links and open-source resources that can be reused, but also to receive a helping hand when you need it; * on the other hand, **organizing yourself--and thus distributing tasks--within your community in order to move forward together**.
+- on the one hand, **approaching existing communities**, to access a more substantial set of information, have access to a multitude of links and open-source resources that can be reused, but also to receive a helping hand when you need it; * on the other hand, **organizing yourself--and thus distributing tasks--within your community to move forward together**.

 ####

-Setting goals is obviously not an easy task.
+Setting goals is, of course, not an easy task.
 However, **short-, medium- and long-term goals** can be set at different points in the evolution of your community.

 **For example, when creating your community, you might choose to focus in the short term on developing social networks and communication channels and in the medium term, developing educational resources (articles, flyers, etc.) that are accessible and relevant.
 Finally, in the long term, launching a physical meeting within 6 months is generally feasible**.